y-taka-23/ddsv-go/README.md

 In a naive implementation of this setting, for example, all philosophers act as following:

-1. Pick up the fork in his left side
+1. Pick up the fork on the left side
-2. Pick up the fork in his right side
+2. Pick up the fork on the right side
 3. Eat the pasta
-4. Put down the fork in his right hand
+4. Put down the fork on the right side
-5. Put down the fork in his left hand
+5. Put down the fork on the left side

 When multiple philosophers act like this concurrently, as you noticed, it results in a __deadlock__.
 Let's model the situation and detect the deadlocked state by this package.